redwoodjs/redwood/docs/docs/deploy/baremetal.md

 - `repo` - The path to the git repo to clone
 - `branch` - [optional] The branch to deploy (defaults to `main`)
 - `keepReleases` - [optional] The number of previous releases to keep on the server, including the one currently being served (defaults to 5)
+- `freeSpaceRequired` - [optional] The amount of free space required on the server in MB (defaults to 2048 MB).
+You can set this to `0` to skip checking.

 The easiest connection method is generally to include your own public key in the server's `~/.ssh/authorized_keys` mannually or by running `ssh-copy-id user@server.com` from your local machine, [enable agent forwarding](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding), and then set `agentForward = true` in `deploy.toml`.
 This will allow you to use your own credentials when pulling code from GitHub (required for private repos).
 Otherwise you can create a [deploy key](https://docs.github.com/en/developers/overview/managing-deploy-keys) and keep it on the server.